mhgamboa/notes/Frontend/nextjs.md

 ## Pre-Rendering & Data Fetching

-Pre-rendergin means the data is loaded before it is received by the browser.
+Pre-rendering means the data is loaded before it is received by the browser.
 Create-React-App renders the web page after the document is received.
 Pros of pre-rendering:

 1. Pages load faster, as less Javascript needs to be run
 2. Pre-rendering helps with SEO